hegemonic/catharsis/README.md

 ## Changelog ##

++ 0.4.0 (March 2013):
+    + Catharsis now supports a lenient parsing option that can parse several kinds of malformed type expressions.
+See the documentation for details.
+    + The objects containing parse results are now frozen.
+    + The objects containing parse results now have two non-enumerable properties:
+        + `lenient`: A boolean indicating whether the type expression was parsed in lenient mode.
+        + `typeExpression`: A string containing the original type expression.
+    + The `stringify()` method now honors the `useCache` option.
+If a parsed type includes a `typeExpression` property, and `useCache` is not set to `false`, the stringified type will be identical to the original type expression.
 + 0.3.1 (March 2013): Type expressions that begin with a reserved word, such as `integer`, are now parsed correctly.
 + 0.3.0 (March 2013):